 Lewa Wildlife Conservancy and the Masai Mara

-After Nairobi, I traveled separately from Jenny to the Lewa Wildlife Conservancy.
+After Nairobi, I traveled to the Lewa Wildlife Conservancy.
 While there I of course loved going on game drives but I also visited the Ngare Ndare Forest.
 I did a short hike with my guide to the tranquil waterfall, and along the way he pointed out some of the different types of plants.
 I ended my visit with a canopy walk over the forest which allowed me to experience my surroundings from a different vantage point.
 With an abundant amount of activities to do in the area such as horseback riding, camel riding, guided bush walks, scenic flights over Mt.
 Kenya, cultural visits, and conservancy activities – in addition to traditional game drives – the conservancy offers ample opportunities to explore the area in unique ways.

-From Lewa Wildlife Conservancy, I reconnected with Jenny and we headed down to the Masai Mara.
+From Lewa Wildlife Conservancy, we headed down to the Masai Mara.
 While there, we participated in something that I would encourage any visitor to do: a hot air balloon safari over the Masai Mara!
 This truly was one of the best experiences of my life!
 Where else can you have this type of hot air balloon experience, in this kind of setting (except for maybe the Serengeti)?
 After lift-off in the early hours of the morning, we were taken on an aerial journey over the Masai Mara National Park.
 As we traversed across the open land, we saw hippos and hyenas crossing the Mara River.
 In addition, we also scaled across the dense forest area and open plains where elephants roamed, and, during all of this we were able to witness the gorgeous Kenyan sunrise.
 It was just a completely ‘over the top’ way to experience wildlife.
 After we landed, we traveled by vehicle to a different area of the bush where we topped off our balloon safari with a champagne toast and breakfast in the bush.

 Back to Nairobi